mvantriet/carouschnell/README.md

 	title="2D Navigation with Carouschnell"/></div>

 ### Lazy Loading

 Lazy loading of images on the invidividual carousel items can be configured through the [DisplayConfig](src/config/CarouselConfig.ts).
-Lazy loading is enabled when setting *enableLazyLoading* to true.
+Lazy loading is enabled when setting _enableLazyLoading_ to true.
 Carouschnell will load all the item images at initialisation that are in the active and overrun area of the grid.
 Additionally, Carouschnell can be configured to load item images when the user is 'close' in terms of navigation.
-This can be defined through the *lazyLoadingRelativeOffset* property in the [DisplayConfig](src/config/CarouselConfig.ts).
-If *lazyLoadingRelativeOffset* is specified and *>0* will be used to load item images for the items that fall within a 2D boundary offset from the currently selected position in the grid.
+This can be defined through the _lazyLoadingRelativeOffset_ property in the [DisplayConfig](src/config/CarouselConfig.ts).
+If _lazyLoadingRelativeOffset_ is specified and _>0_ it will be used to load item images for the items that fall within a 2D boundary offset from the currently selected position in the grid.

 An demo showing the Lazy Loading behaviour can be found in the [Lazy Loading Example](examples/demoLazyLoading) directory of this repo.